Prudential Headquarters: Gibraltar Building

 The Gibraltar Building was built by Prudential in 1927 at 153 Halsey Street, across from the old Home Office as additional office space.
 The name was inspired by the Rock of Gibraltar, which is featured in the Prudential logo.
 The Gothic Revival structure was designed by the architect Cass Gilbert, renowned for many works including the Woolworth Building and the United States Supreme Court Building.

 It was sold by Prudential in 1986 to Hartz Mountain Industries, which renovated the building.
+The Willentz Justice Complex is located inside the building.
+It is named for Robert Nathan Wilentz (1927–1996), who was Chief Justice of the New Jersey Supreme Court from 1979 to 1996.
+The New Jersey Motion Picture & Television Commission, as well as other government agencies and private enterprises are also located there.

 It was sold in 2021 to an investment partnership, which planned a major renovation to upgrade and 'reactivate' it.
-It houses the Superior Court of New Jersey's Essex County Vicinage Family Court, Chancery, and Tax Court, as well as other government agencies and private enterprises.

 Prudential Building

 The Prudential Building is located at 213 Washington Street, across from the Gibraltar Building.
 It was completed in 1942.
 Shortly after it was taken over by the federal government for use by the Office of Dependency Benefits (ODB), which responsible for payments to military dependents and their families and moved to Newark from Washington during World War II.
 Work went on around the clock at 213 Washington Street until it was returned to Prudential in 1946.